 Martyrdom is a high status, which can only be attained by the believers (Muslims).

-Allaah says (interpretation of the meaning):
+Allah says (interpretation of the meaning):

-And the Prophet (peace and blessings of Allaah be upon him) said: “By the One in Whose hand is the soul of Muhammad, no one of this nation, Jew or Christian, hears of me then dies without having believed in that with which I was sent, but he will be one of the people of Hell.”
+And the Prophet (peace and blessings of Allah be upon him) said: “By the One in Whose hand is the soul of Muhammad, no one of this nation, Jew or Christian, hears of me then dies without having believed in that with which I was sent, but he will be one of the people of Hell.”
 Narrated by Muslim, 153.

 The above comments have to do with the rulings on his situation in the Hereafter if he is killed.
 With regard to the rulings on his situation in this world, if a non-Muslim joins the fight to defend a Muslim country without that involving any compromise on religious matters on the Muslims’ part, then there is nothing wrong with thanking him and rewarding him for that.

-And Allaah knows best.
+And Allah knows best.